Posted in General Studies, Math, Reminders

 IXL Online Math Forum

 IXL is an online forum that provides diagnostics of learning skills, promotes review, mastery and extensions of skills through practice, as well as providing students, teachers, and parents valuable information on student’s progress through grade data points.
-We have just introduced IXL in the classroom and there will be a handout in your child’s backpack today that explains how to log in with your child’s login and password; if you need a reminder or have not received the handout, please contact Morah Andrea.
 The program can be accessed through either the link above or by downloading the app for Apple or Android products, though it tends to work better through the website.

 We will continue to use this program in class, but practice time at home is also encouraged!
 However, please ensure that your child is working on this as independently as possible.
 If a teacher or parent helps out, especially during the Diagnostic process, the recommendations and next steps will be biased and not as authentic for the students to monitor their own growth, be confident in their abilities as well as provide authentic feedback to the teacher on his or her personalized math journey.
 For a more in-depth tutorial on how to set up the program for your child as well as highlights of the program, check out these past blog posts from our Math specialist, Mrs. Cleveland: